calderhaubrich/GENESCRIPT/README.md

 # GENESCRIPT
-File directories must be changed in all called functions for resolution
 ## Calculate_Gradients
 Input g-file and rho_tor location.
 Used for gradient calculation with respect to rho_tor, plotting species with respect to rhotor, and plotting relationship between miller_r and rho_tor.
+Values dependant on pfile directory and pfile time stamp.
 ## pfile_reader
 Input p-file.
 Used for plotting species with respect to psinorm and plotting comparisons of single species over full the time interval.
 ## extract_miller_from_eqdsk